zepinglee/citeproc-js/manual/citeproc-doc.rst

 Setup and System Requirements
 -----------------------------

-The processor and its test framework can be run in two commonly available Javascript environments, using the scripts ``test.py`` or ``runtest.sh``.
+The processor and its test framework can be run in three commonly available Javascript environments, using the scripts ``test.py`` or ``runtest.sh``.
 This manual does not cover the nitty-gritty of setting up the environment for these scripts, but the basic system